 Every phishing email includes a link, but phishing links are deceptive.
-While the link text might say “Go to Office 365 account,” the URL takes the user to a phishing page designed to look like Microsoft.
+While the link text might say “Go to PayPal account,” the URL takes the user to a phishing page designed to look like PayPal.
 Make sure your employees hover over all links before clicking them to see the pop-up that displays the link’s real destination.
-If it is not the website expected, it is probably a phishing attack.
+If it is not the website expected, it's probably a phishing attack.

 It is most important to make sure that the core of the URL is correct.
 Be especially cautious of URLs that end in alternative domain names instead of .com or .org.
 Additionally, phishers use URL shorteners, such as Bitly, to bypass email filters and trick users, so be cautious of clicking on shortened URLs.
 IsItPhishing.AI can determine if a URL is legitimate or a phishing link.
 If you or your employees are in doubt of the legitimacy of a website, IsItPhishing can tell you.

-Dealing with the repercussions of a phishing attack is not only time consuming but costly.
+Dealing with the repercussions of a phishing attack is not only time-consuming but also costly.
 One careless click has the potential to compromise your entire network, so it is important that everyone works as a team to protect the company.
 Make sure there is a system in place to report attacks, and make sure all of your employees understand how important it is to follow through in reporting it.
-Deleting the offending email is not the solution—IT needs to know that your company is being targeted.
-Train your employees to contact your IT department immediately so that IT can take appropriate action, and create a feedback loop to help improve the email filter.

-While structured annual or semiannual cybersecurity awareness training is recommended, employees should also receive on-the-fly training when an attack occurs.
+While structured annual or semiannual cybersecurity awareness training is recommended, employees should also receive on-the-fly phishing awareness training to fill the awareness gap.
 If an employee clicks on a phishing link, they should receive immediate feedback and additional training.
 Review the email with them, show them the red flags and indicators they missed, and provide additional training materials to help them avoid being phished in the future.